My husband is a wonderful cook. We share the kitchen and we each have our specialties. He often does the cooking for our dinner parties.

-- Measure out the quinoa and either soak the grains for a while, afterward straining them, or put into a sieve and hold under running water until the water runs clear.
+- Measure out the quinoa and either soak the grains for a while, afterward straining them, or put them into a sieve and hold them under running water until the water runs clear.
 (Much of the quinoa one purchases has already been rinsed before being packaged.
 But this extra rinsing eliminates any bitterness that might still be attached to the grain.)

 - After rinsing, put into a pot with the water and bring to a boil, then turn down to a simmer until done.
 This takes anywhere from 10 to 15 minutes.
 Watch the pot as all of the liquid will be absorbed when the quinoa is fully cooked.
 It should still have a slightly chewy feel, and the look of it will change.
-A white spiral-like little curly thread-like appearance will be surrounding the individual grains of the quinoa.
+A white spiral-like little curly thread-like appearance will surround the individual grains of the quinoa.

 - Cool the quinoa to at least room temperature.

 - Chop the English cucumber into small diced pieces.

 - Dice the yellow pepper into similar-sized pieces.